jkwiecien/sam-shopping-list/README.md

 ## Technology stack
 ### Compose
 Greatest Android invention since ActionBarSherlock (I guess I'm a boomer).
+#### Drag & drop
+I found a [great library](https://github.com/Calvin-LL/Reorderable/?tab=readme-ov-file#lazycolumn) that does the job but there are issues which I will address later.
 ### Coroutines & flows
 Used for reactive data models.
 ### Kotlin multiplatform